MonsterMatt87/planning-poker/README.md

 	3. Add a Web App
 	4. Enable Realtime Database
 	5. Copy the database URL (e.g. https://xxxx-default-rtdb.region.firebasedatabase.app)

+Make sure your Firebase Realtime Database is in **test mode** (no auth required) or configure rules appropriately for public usage.

 ### 3. Configure Firebase